Group Rides, Clinics & Demos

 Weekly Group Rides

-This road ride is for relaxed women riders who chat as we ride.
-We welcome new riders, riders who are re-conditioning, and seasoned riders.
+This relaxed road ride is for women riders who want to sharpen their group riding skills in a supportive group atmosphere.
+We welcome new riders, riders who are re-conditioning, and seasoned riders to share their skills.
 We ride for about 1.5 hours at a pace of 12-15 mph average speed.
 No one gets dropped!
 We will usually have two leaders so that we will have the option to split up into two groups.

 Our routes are mostly on pavement with some dirt road sections.
 Road worthy bikes are best and mountain bikes are discouraged.

 If it is raining we won't ride.
 Sometimes we get back after sunset, so please wear brightly colored clothing and bring lights.
-Occasionally, we go out afterwards for "nourishment."
+Occasionally, we go out afterwards or hang at the shop for "nourishment" (bring a camp chair).
 Come join the fun!

 Annual Group Rides We Sponsor